 - write client-side and server-side applications of limited scope using Oracle PL/SQL

-- demonstrate a factual and critical knowledge of a limited number of topics in database theory and trends, focusing on database administration
+- demonstrate a factual and critical knowledge of a limited number of topics in database theory

 - explain the architecture of Oracle, evaluate the extent to which it meets the requirements of selected theoretical architecture/s and understand the implications of this architecture for data-centric applications